 Specifically, in September 2023, we opened "Technology Index" for external use.
 The Technology Index is a system that enables users to easily find and connect with the technology they need by indexing the Group's intellectual property information in easy-to-understand, sensible language that describes the technology's usage scenarios and purposes.
 Taking the Technology Index as a starting point, we will contribute to accelerating the resolution of social issues, including the resolution of global environmental problems, by circulating intangible assets throughout society.

-▪Participation in International Initiatives
+Participation in International Initiatives

-WIPO GREEN, established by the World Intellectual Property Organization (WIPO) supports globalscale approaches against climate change through connecting key stakeholders when it comes to environmentally-conscious innovations using its database and networks.
+WIPO GREEN, established by the World Intellectual Property Organization (WIPO) supports global-scale approaches against climate change through connecting key stakeholders when it comes to environmentally-conscious innovations using its database and networks.
 The Panasonic Group agrees with this mission and has registered environmentally-conscious underwater plasma technologies, artificial photosynthesis technologies, and gas sensor technologies.

 Counterfeit products that use important corporate assets such as brands and other intellectual property without permission, and piggyback on the brand value built up by the rights holders not only cause quality problems (accidents and injuries) for customers, but also give rise to the following problems for society as a whole and can be an obstacle to the creation of a healthy society.

-- Economic losses: decreasing tax revenues, less business incentives to develop new products and innovation.
+• Economic losses: decreasing tax revenues, less business incentives to develop new products and innovation.

-- Security issues: potential sources of funds for criminal/ terrorist organizations, increasing threats to national security.
+• Security issues: potential sources of funds for criminal/ terrorist organizations, increasing threats to national security.

-- Environmental problems: disposal of seized counterfeit goods
+• Environmental problems: disposal of seized counterfeit goods

 In-House Education and External Consumer Awareness-Raising

 Panasonic Group conducts various training and education programs for employees to ensure they thoroughly implement Panasonic’s policy on intellectual property.
-Alongside the abovementioned employee education on respecting third-party intellectual property, we provide e-Learning on copyright for employees in Japan and overseas in multiple languages, taking into account importance of software in business and the rapid spread of generative AI in recent years.
-In addition, each operating company also provides training and education on intellectual property to meet their specific business needs.
-For employees engaged in intellectual property operations, we provide a wide range of training and education with a view to achieving business success, including training on project management and training to improve IP-related expertise.
+Alongside the above-mentioned employee education on respecting third-party intellectual property, we provide e-Learning on copyright for employees in Japan and overseas, taking into account importance of software in business and the rapid spread of generative AI in recent years.

 Consultation & Whistleblowing

 All Group employees, business partners, and their employees can seek consultation and report any intellectual property-related risks or problems they see or hear about through the global hotline Panasonic has set up.
-For more details, see the “Whistleblowing System” in the “BusinessEthics” chapter.
+For more details, see the “Whistleblowing System” in the “Compliance” chapter.

 Evaluations

-Panasonic Group has been recognized as a Clarivate Top 100 Global Innovator 2024 chosen by London-based Clarivate.
-The award that Panasonic Group received is given to companies that are leaders in global business because they are successful in protecting and commercializing their unique inventions and ideas through intellectual property rights.
-Of the 100 companies honored on the 2024 list, 38 were from Japan.
-Panasonic Group has been on this list since its inception, 2024 being our 13th consecutive year.
 The Panasonic brands were also honored in Clarivate’s Top 100 Best Protected Global Brands (in 2021), a testament to the fact that the Group properly protects its brand.
 Furthermore, the Panasonic GREEN IMPACT brands were also honored in Clarivate’s Top 100 New Brands in 2023 as new brands that have surged into the public sphere since 2021 and demonstrated an exceptional ability to bring value, impact, and protection on a global scale.